Nonspherical oscillations of an encapsulated magnetic microbubble: Mathematical formulation

-Substituting for $r$ and $\theta$ the deformed radial and meridional position from ~\eqref{e:13} in the above equation we get the radial and $\theta$ component of magnetic forces.
+The calculations for the dipole field are made using cylindrical co-ordinates as shown in figure~\ref{fig:2}b.
+Substituting for $r$ and $\theta$ the deformed radial and meridional position from \eqref{e:2_14} in the above equations, the radial and meridional components of magnetic force are obtained.
 Once these components are obtained in spherical coordinates, the dot product of the magnetic forces with the normal and tangential vectors is calculated.
 This gives us the corresponding force components in the normal and tangential directions as

 The above equations are linearized in $a_k$ and $b_k$ to be consistent with the present formulation.
-The final equations after using recurrence relations of Legendre polynomials is
+The final equations after using the recurrence relations of Legendre polynomials are

-where $H=\frac{\mu_o\chi_s H_2^2R_{0}^2}{a^2}$ and $\chi_s=\epsilon\chi$.
-The expressions for $\mathcal{F}_i$ and $\mathcal{F}^1_i$ are given Appendix~\ref{A:1}.
+where the expressions for $\mathcal{H}$, $\mathcal{H}_i$, $\mathcal{H}^1_i$,$\mathcal{F}_i$ and $\mathcal{F}^1_i$ are given in Appendix~\ref{A:1} for both coil and dipole field.
 It is evident from \citet{liu2012surface,liu2018deformation} that applied acoustic pressure primarily excites the radial mode.
 If we disregard any initial disturbances to the non-spherical modes, the applied magnetic field excites the radial mode as well as the $a_2$ and $b_2$ modes.
-Additionally, the forcing on the $k$-th mode depends on the neighboring modes, specifically the $k-2$ and $k+2$ modes.
-As a result, under the influence of the magnetic field generated by the coil arrangement, only the even-numbered modes are triggered.
+Additionally, the forcing on the $k^{\rm th}$ mode depends on the neighboring modes, specifically the $k-2$ and $k+2$ modes.
+As a result, under the influence of the magnetic field generated by both the coil and dipole, only the even-numbered modes are triggered.
 This allows us to ignore the translations and odd-numbered modes in the equations for mode shapes.